Best Black Friday deals 2020: All the early sales from Currys to Amazon and tips for shopping this year

 Best Black Friday TV deals

 Black Friday wouldn’t be Black Friday without TV deals.
 The best TV deals are often found at retailers like Currys or AO.com, but Very is giving them a run for their money this year with a great 4K TV offer.
 You’ll also start to see TV bundle deals appearing the closer Black Friday gets.
 Currys is already offering a Nintendo Switch with its LG OLED TV.
+If you’re confused just remember from best to worst picture quality: 8K, 4K/Ultra HD, Full HD, HD ready and standard definition.
+QLED in a nutshell means greater brightness, OLED means better contrast generally and lower power usage.
 Below, we’ve rounded up our top TV picks.

 55-Inch TV top deal: Samsung QE55Q70T QLED, 4K Ultra HD Smart TV |